-64. For the purposes of this Pay Policy Statement, the term senior officer covers the Chief Executive, the Chief Officer and five Heads of Service.
-On occasion there is a need to differentiate between the Chief Executive, the Chief Officer and five Heads of Service (5 FTE) as different terms apply.
+61. For the purposes of this Pay Policy Statement, the term Senior Officer covers the Chief Executive and Strategic Directors.
+On occasion there is a need to differentiate between the Chief Executive and Strategic Directors as different terms apply.

 Salary Levels